mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 -- +goose StatementEnd
 ```

-When `goose` detects a `-- +goose StatementBegin` annotation it'll continue parsing statement(s),
+When `goose` detects a `-- +goose StatementBegin` annotation it continues parsing statement(s),
 ignoring semicolons, until `-- +goose StatementEnd` is detected.
 The resulting statement is stripped
 of leading and trailing comments / empty lines.

-Comments and empty lines ^^within^^ a statement are preserved!
+Comments and empty lines ^^within^^ the statement are preserved!

 ## Multiple statements

-But that's not all, the StatementBegin and StatementEnd annotations can be used to combine multiple
+But that's not all, the Begin and End annotations can be used to combine multiple statements so they
-statements so they get sent as a single request instead of being sent one-by-one.
+get sent as a single request instead of being sent one-by-one.

 This is best illustrated with a contrived example.
 Suppose we have a migration that creates a
-`users` table and inserts 100,000 rows with distinct inserts.
+`users` table and adds 100,000 rows with distinct `INSERT`'s.

 ```sql
 -- +goose Up